kevinschueller/kevin-portfolio/src/pages/index.md

     content: I'm an expert in Photoshop, InDesign, AfterEffects, XD, Illustrator, and Animate.
   - title: Wireframing and Prototyping
-    content: I've use Adobe Comp, Figma, Sketch, and Adobe XD to rapidly prototype designs and wireframes.
+    content: I've used Adobe Comp, Figma, Sketch, and Adobe XD to rapidly prototype designs and wireframes.
   - title: HTML5, CSS, JavaScript
     content: I'm an expert in HTML5, CSS, and I'm currently completing an advanced